 - You may already have a business plan.
 The plan will need altering to emphasise the specific project involved.

-- You will probably need to show how the project ties in with the strategic direction of your business as outlined in your business plan.
+- You will probably need to show how the project ties in with your overall business strategy.

 Grant schemes almost always impose restrictions

 - Projects that are already under way are not eligible.
 In most cases, you must be able to show that the project would not take place and achieve the same benefits without the grant.

 - The project must help towards achieving the objectives of the grant provider - usually a department or agency of local, national or European government.